-Kelly is terribly aggressive onstage; he injects squalling, Dylanesque blues harp into most of his songs, and during a live performance at CBGB once, he pounded so hard on his guitar that he broke three strings during just one song.
+Kelly is terribly aggressive onstage; he injects squalling, Dylanesque harmonica into most of his songs, and during a live performance at CBGB once, he pounded so hard on his guitar that he broke three strings during just one song.
 The tune was “Go Man Go,” the title track of his recent SST debut, in which he shouts in a scratchy voice, “Don’t look back!”
 (Another Dylanism, perhaps?)
 In the wry “Red Blues,” he bangs out the song’s three chords and screams sarcastically, “I don’t wanna be no Communist / Those damn liberals get me really pissed / Don’t they know we could be next? / I don’t wanna be no Communist.”
 Then, he utters, “Take it away boys” — the “boys” being himself and his own mouth harp.
-Go Man Go was produced by Brian Ritchie of the Violent Femmes (punk’s first set of crossover folkies), who also plays acoustic bass on one song.
+Go Man Go was produced by Brian Ritchie of the Violent Femmes, punk’s first set of crossover folkies.
+Ritchie also plays acoustic bass on one song.

-Shocked moved to the area in search of that same communal atmosphere — freedom of expression, a more politically responsive community and diversity — but felt caught between two groups.
-“Here, I’d spend half my time at the Fort and half my time at CBGB with the skateboarding hardcores.
+Shocked moved to the area in search of that same communal atmosphere — freedom of expression, a more politically responsive community, and diversity — but she felt caught between two groups.
+“Here, I’d spend half my time at the Fort and half my time at CBGB’s with the skateboarding hardcores.
 Having been among the hardcore and acoustic scenes in Austin, I had much higher standards of politics than the (East Village) ‘boy’s club’ did.”
-(That highly politicized “boy’s club” — with “boys” such as Berryhill, Sarah Hauser (a performance artist/folk rapper), and Kristen Johnson, publisher of Exposure fanzine, the antifolk equivalent of popular ’60s folkzines such as Sing Out! or Broadside — might beg to differ.)
-Nevertheless, after Shocked’s 1986 release, she became something of a national ambassador for the scene.
+That “boy’s club” — with “boys” such as Berryhill, Sarah Hauser (a performance artist/folk rapper), and Kristen Johnson (publisher of X-posure fanzine, the contemporary equivalent of popular ’60s folkzines such as Sing Out! or Broadside) would likely differ with Shocked’s characterization of the scene.
+Nevertheless, after her 1986 release, Shocked became something of a troop leader for the antifolkies.

-“I remember first seeing Lach perform at Folk City before it closed,” says Shocked, as she sits back in a rickety chair at a Greenwich Village restaurant only a stone’s throw from Washington Square Park, where a quarter-century earlier, Dylan and Ochs would play for free.
-“Then I actually met him at Speakeasy.
+“I remember first seeing Lach perform at Folk City before it closed,” Shocked says.
+She’s sitting back in a rickety chair at a Greenwich Village restaurant only a stone’s throw from Washington Square Park, where a quarter-century earlier, Dylan and Ochs would play for free.
+“Then I actually met Lach at Speakeasy.
 His energy was so different from most of the crap that went through there — I mean, Lach actually had energy.”

 [The Fort] was totally illegal.
 But what’s legal in New York? — Lach

-The sun rises slowly above a jagged East Village skyscape and Roger Manning is still awake.
+AS THE SUN SLOWLY RISES above a jagged East Village skyscape, Roger Manning is still awake.
 Sitting on a stoop on 11th Street and 2nd Avenue, he strums in minor chords the melody of a bitter song he wrote about sex and love and relationships in the urban America of the 1980s.
-Four of his friends sit Indian-fashion around him.
+Four of his friends sit cross-legged around him.
 Manning begins “The #17 Blues,” a Lou Reed-like talking-blues song, although in a softer, more storytelling manner than Lou would do it.
 “Jimmy says, ‘I don’t want no girl that wears leather like that,'” Manning sings, nonchalantly.
 “Me, I don’t care, so long as she don’t smoke while I’m sleeping.”

 The front page of a New York Times tumbles by on the sparkling sidewalk and the song fades into the black.
 “Guess it’s time to hit it,” Manning suggests in a whisper.
 And the faithful, five-strong group of latenight folkie stalwarts nod in approval.
 After a few murmured farewells, they disperse into the foggy New York Sunday morning.
 They all have to get at least some rest tonight, because tomorrow there’s gonna be another hootenanny on Houston Street.